 To engage in any act, practice, or course of business which operates or would operate as a fraud or deceit upon any person

 Series 65 exam questions will test your ability to recognize fraudulent activities, which are subject to criminal penalties.
-As a reminder, a criminal action occurs when a law or rule is willfully (knowingly) broken.
-It can be safely assumed fraud is always the result of a willful action, and therefore considered a criminal action.
+A criminal action occurs when a law or rule is broken willfully (knowingly).
+Fraud is generally treated as willful conduct, so it’s typically considered a criminal action.

-Many of the criminal actions discussed in this chapter are also covered on other licensing exams, including the SIE, Series 6, and 7 exams.
-We will additionally cover some new topics unique to the North American Securities Administrators Association (NASAA).
+Many of the criminal actions discussed in this chapter are also covered on other licensing exams, including the SIE, Series 6, and Series 7.
+We’ll also cover topics that are emphasized by the North American Securities Administrators Association (NASAA).
 These topics include:

-Although it was discussed in a previous chapter, let’s refresh ourselves with the definition of a material fact:
+Although this was discussed in a previous chapter, it helps to revisit what a material fact is:

 Painting the tape

-Painting the tape sounds nice, but it involves creating the false appearance of market activity.
-This is normally done with thinly traded stocks, which are easier to manipulate due to their lack of trading.
+Painting the tape involves creating the false appearance of market activity.
+This is often done with thinly traded stocks, which are easier to influence because there’s less normal trading activity.

 Marking the open or close

-Assume a group of financial professionals place a bunch of orders to buy a thinly traded stock together right before the market opens in hopes of manipulating the price upward.
-If the stock were to open at a higher price than expected, other investors may notice and “jump on the bandwagon.”
-The increase in demand results in the price going up further, and the financial professionals sell the stock for a quick profit.
-The same could be done towards the close of the market.
-Either way it’s done, marking the open or close is prohibited!
+Assume a group of financial professionals places a large number of buy orders for a thinly traded stock right before the market opens, hoping to push the price upward.
+If the stock opens higher than expected, other investors may notice and “jump on the bandwagon.”
+Increased demand can push the price up further, and the financial professionals then sell for a quick profit.

 Pump and dump schemes

-A similar tactic is known as a pump and dump scheme.
-Assume an investor* with a large following on social media “talks up” a thinly-traded stock in hopes their followers purchase the stock as well.
-The information shared with followers is misleading and overstates the prospects of the issuer’s business.
-Regardless, a number of followers purchase the stock, driving the market price upwards.
-The investor that “pumped up” the stock sells it after the price increase, resulting in a quick profit.
-This action is prohibited and subject to criminal penalties.
+A similar tactic is a pump and dump scheme.
+Assume an investor* with a large social media following “talks up” a thinly traded stock to encourage followers to buy it.
+The information shared is misleading and overstates the prospects of the issuer’s business.
+As followers buy, the market price rises.
+The investor who “pumped” the stock sells after the price increase, making a quick profit.
+This is prohibited and subject to criminal penalties.

 *While many of the prohibited actions we’ve discussed relate to registered persons (broker-dealers, agents, investment advisers, and IARs), anyone can manipulate the market.
 It doesn’t matter if it’s a financial professional or a retail investor.
 Criminal penalties can apply to all types of persons.